Endometriosis and pregnancy: can you get pregnant?

 Does endometriosis cause infertility?

-How does a pregnancy with endometriosis work?
+What is a pregnancy with endometriosis like?

-Worsening of symptoms in the first trimester
+Worsening symptoms in the first trimester

 Medically assisted procreation